FP-WS-2016-2017/fp-javafx-archetype/README.md

 2. Build the archtype using: mvn install
 3. Create a new maven project using the archetype.
 E.g.:

-`mvn archetype:generate -DarchetypeGroupId=de.hhz -DarchetypeArtifactId=fp-archetype -DarchetypeVersion=0.0.1-SNAPSHOT`
+`mvn archetype:generate -DarchetypeGroupId=de.hhz -DarchetypeArtifactId=fp-jfx-archetype -DarchetypeVersion=0.0.1-SNAPSHOT`

 (in the interactive mode, you'll have to enter the groupId, artifactId, package and version of your new project).